This tutorial describes how to import a custom ship model into SpaceEngine. Before continuing, it is recommended to read this manual: Introduction.

 - The configuration file with the extension *.cfg for each sm file model.
 The cfg file name must match the name of the sm file, and it must be in the same folder.
 The configuration file describes what material each sm model mesh uses, and some other parameters.

-- One or more texture files in the folder addons/2001/textures/spacecraft/Odyssey2001/Discovery/ (remember, what the Discovery subfolder is optional).
-Texture files are the common graphics file format jpg, png, tiff, dds, tga.
+- One or more texture files in the folder addons/2001/textures/spacecraft/Odyssey2001/Discovery/ (remember that the Discovery subfolder is optional).
+Texture files are in the common graphics file format jpg, png, tiff, dds, tga.
 The model can have no textures, but it must have materials.

-- One or more material library files with the extension *.sml (SpaceEngine Material Library), located in the default textures folder or in some optional inner subfolders.
+- One or more material library files with the extension *.sml (SpaceEngine Material Library), located in the default textures folder or in some optional inner subfolder.
 The library file contains a description of one or more materials used in the sm model.
-A material is a description of which textures are using with their paths, how they are using, brightness, color, and other parameters.
+A material is a description of which textures are being used, with their paths, how they are using brightness, color, and other parameters.

-- All sips built be player are saved in the script file called config/spacecraft.sc.
-For all ships, it saves the ship’s name, a path to its sss scheme file, its the coordinates, velocity and orbit.
+- All ships built by the player are saved in the script file called config/spacecraft.sc.
+For all ships, it saves the ship’s name, a path to its sss scheme file, its coordinates, velocity and orbit.
 This file is automatically generated, it is not necessary to change it when importing new ships.

-First I will describe the format of the scheme file, it is needed for further understanding.
+First I will describe the format of the scheme file, as it is needed for further understanding.

 The ship scheme file – *.sss

-To add the Discovery ship, create and empty file with name DiscoveryShip.sss in the models folder addons/2001/models/spacecraft/Odyssey2001/Discovery/.
+To add the Discovery ship, create an empty file with name DiscoveryShip.sss in the models folder addons/2001/models/spacecraft/Odyssey2001/Discovery/.
 Open it in Notepad and type the code shown below.